The Application Process

 If you do not indicate that you have a disability, Human Resources will not know to ask if you require an accommodation.

-An applicant’s status is updated in eRecruit once assignments are complete and marked.
+An applicant’s application status is updated in eRecruit once assignments are complete and marked.
 If the applicant is proceeding to the next competition phase, a Human Resources Representative will contact them to invite them to an interview.

 Interview

 The purpose of an interview is to determine an applicant’s personal and technical suitability for the job posting.
-The Interview questions may be a combination of technical and behavioural or all behavioural.
+Interview questions may be a combination of technical and behavioural or all behavioural.

 Technical questions help the Selection Committee determine if the applicant has the education, training and technical knowledge required to perform the job.
 Behavioural questions help the Selection Committee determine if the applicant has the competencies required to perform the job.